-Assurance Finance and Investment Date: 20/07/2023

-report: Committee

-Summary Trust Board Date of 22/06/2023

-report to: meeting:

-Presented by:

-Bob Alexander, Non-Executive Director, Chair of Finance and by:

-Bob Alexander, Non-Executive Director, Chair of Finance and Director, Chair
+Assurance report: Finance and Investment Committee Date: 20/07/2023 Summary report to: Trust Board Date of meeting: 22/06/2023 Presented by: Bob Alexander, Non-Executive Director, Chair of Finance and Investment Committee Prepared by: Bob Alexander, Non-Executive Director, Chair of Finance and Investment Committee

-Investment Committee Dy.
-Investment Committee

-Matters for escalation:

-There have been two meetings of the Finance and Investment Committee since the last meeting of the Board:

-26th May 2023

-• 22nd June 2023

-The June meeting of the Committee was a 'Light' meeting that is held in the intervening months between full meetings of the Committee.
+Matters for escalation: There have been two meetings of the Finance and Investment Committee since the last meeting of the Board: 26th May 2023 22nd June 2023 The June meeting of the Committee was a 'Light' meeting that is held in the intervening months between full meetings of the Committee.
 There were no matters for escalation from either meeting.

-FIC

-Other matters considered:

-2022/23 Final Report - M12 Finance
+Other matters considered: 2022/23 Final Report - M12 Finance At its May meeting, FIC received the M12 end of year finance report and noted